What's all this for then?

 - RGB LED for temperature status/bluetooth connectivity

 In detail, the Polymerase Chain Reaction Machines operates by cycling a mixture of Template DNA (this contains the stuff we want to copy), Primers (short and cheap bits of DNA the match the front and back of the sequence we are copying), a Polymerase (the bio-nanobot that does the copying), and raw chemical nucleotides that will make up the sequence of the copies.

 As an analogy, think of the template as a book, the primers as a set of bookmarks for certain pages, and the polymerase as a photocopier.
 The raw nucleotides are then something like the blank paper.

 PCR exploits the fact that some polymerases in Extremophiles from volcanic vents or hot springs can operate at very high temperatures, at which most organisms would be well and truly cooked.

 Continuing with the (now very bad) analogy, imagine heating up the template as opening the book.
 Cooling the book inserts bookmarks at the correct location and closes it, and now you can hand it to the guy on the photocopier, who will photocopy everything between the bookmarks.
-He...Read more »
+He happens to work best with the air conditioning set to 72 degrees Celsius....Read more »